cdave1/difont/README.md

 # difont

 A font rendering library for OpenGL 3, OpenGLES 3, and DirectX.
-The library is a fork of ftgles, and should be considered as completely incompatible with that library.
+The library is a hard fork of ftgles.

 ## Goals for this project